You can save a bundle by refinancing a loan on what may be your second-largest purchase next to a home — your car.

-If you find a loan at a favorable rate, that’s a great start, but be sure to read the fine print on all contracts.
+If you find a loan at a favorable rate, that’s a great start.
+But read the fine print on all contracts.
 You need to know if you will pay penalties for paying off either your original loan or your refinancing package early.
 If so, refinancing may not make sense.

-Either way, refinancing an auto loan should not negatively impact your credit scores, reports CarsDirect.
+Either way, refinancing an auto loan should not negatively impact your credit score in most cases, reports CarsDirect.
 Just make sure you go through a reputable lender so your old loan is satisfied (the new lender pays it off when it issues your loan).
 Then make full, on-time payments on your new loan.

 What’s your experience refinancing a car loan?
 Have you found it worthwhile?
 Share with us in comments below or on our Facebook page.